exekutive/homebrew-tap/README.md

 This formula is almost the same as  `homebrew-ffmpeg/ffmpeg/ffmpeg` , except:

 1) it uses the full featured webp tools (`skyzyx/webp/webp-full`) , instead of the crippled homebrew default. (which strips your metadata, for example).
-2) --enable-libflite was removed because there is no such homebrew package and it generates errors.
+2) the option `—enable-libflite` was removed because there is no such homebrew package and it generates errors.

 #### Installation: